galawaydude/data-place/000 index/Backend Intern - Zave.md

 Hi,
-I am pavan, I came across your LinkedIn post for Backend intern.
+I am pavan, I came across your LinkedIn post for a Backend intern.
+I am a cs student, that's the most generic